code-and-effect/effective_assets/README.md

 - Expand the Show User Security Credentials
 - This displays the AWS Access Key and Secret Access Key.
 - (important) These are the two values you should copy into the effective_assets.rb initializer file

-- Once the user is created, Click on the User Properties area
+- Click Close.
+It's okay that you didn't download the credentials.

+- Return to the Services -> IAM -> Users page
+- Click on the name of the user you just created (not the checkbox, but the username text)

+- Click Permissions tab
-- Click Attach User Policy
+- Click Attach Policy

-- Scroll down and Select 'Amazon S3 Full Access'
+- Scroll down and Select 'AmazonS3FullAccess'
+- Click Attach Policy

 This user is now set up and ready to access the S3 Bucket previously created